Testing Total Recall

 True Crime with an Alien Twist.

-A Space Opera Gone Wrong.
+The Story of Captain Mark Richards: A Space Opera Gone Wrong.

 This site considers the Adventures of Captain Mark Richards, remarkable stories of battles with aliens and interplanetary intrigue.
 Mark is a life prisoner who was found guilty of the murder of Richard Baldwin.
 He once dreamed of an Arthurian Kingdom in a crime that became known as the Pendragon Plot and described as Murder In Camelot.
-He now asserts that he was – or is – a Captain in the secret space command.
+He now asserts that he was – or is – a captain in the secret space command.

 The claims made by Mark have been told on videos, blogs, podcasts, web sites, MUFON meetings and conferences.
 His wife, Jo Ann Richards, has been a featured speaker at numerous events.
 He has been interviewed numerous times by Kerry Cassidy (Project Camelot) who introduced him to many under the Total Recall banner.
 She considers him to be one of the most important whistleblowers and a national treasure.
 Indeed, Cassidy calls it a “classic case of the government framing someone who they feel may be turning against them from within the military.”
 That alone would warrant our attention if it were true.